ishrutis/Web-Scraping/README.md

 # Web-Scraping
-This repository consist of projects of scraping data from webpages using different techniques and approaches.
+This repository consists of different projects of scraping data from webpages using different techniques and approaches.

 # Number of projects
 01